 Below are the results from recent polls that show the depth of national anxiety over retirement and the importance that people place on having enough income in retirement.

-- Lack of retirement funds is Americans' biggest financial worry: More Americans are worried about not having enough money for retirement (66%) than are worried about seven other financial matters, including paying for healthcare, paying a mortgage, and for their children’s college education.3
+- Lack of retirement funds is Americans' biggest financial worry: More Americans are worried about not having enough money for retirement (59%) than are worried about seven other financial matters, including paying for healthcare, paying their mortgage, and paying for their children’s college education.2

 Looking for help with your retirement plan?